 Some Girls (Virgin ’78) Rating: A-

 With Wood now a full-time member and emerging as a key contributor, the Stones were briefly reenergized, and if Some Girls isn't quite as good as the prime albums from their late-'60s/early-'70s heyday, it wasn't too far behind and it's better than anything that the band has done since.
 Wood and Richards' rich guitar work is their best together on record, and the young punks over in the U.K. lit a fire under the old geezers, who were obviously paying attention to what was hip and popular.
 As such, "Miss You" shouldn't have come as too much of a surprise (remember my line in the previous review about Jagger being a trend jumping pop whore), even if it divided many of the band's fans who were none too keen to hear the Stones record a disco song.
 Still, the song was an enormous hit so obviously plenty of people did like it, yours truly included (I consider it a great guilty pleasure).
 Besides, the song is still guitar-based, Mick delivers an effectively nuanced vocal, and then there's Sugar Blue helping out on harmonica and Mel Collins' sax solo as well.
 It may not be your typical Stones song, but in retrospect that's a good thing, and the song has rightfully become regarded as a latter day Stones classic.
 Continuing, the stripped down "When The Whip Comes Down" is a fast-paced effort that's a tad on the generic side but which rocks so hard and has such a catchy chorus that it easily overcomes its shortcomings.
 Other fine rockers include the pissed off "Lies," which rocks righteously if rather generically, and the terrific "Respectable," a nasty yet catchy rocker that again betrays the influence of punk in the way that the slashing guitars rage.
 Elsewhere, the band again successfully revisits The Temptations catalog with an update of "Just My Imagination" (here titled simply "Imagination"), on which they turn the sweetest of ballads into an enjoyably melodic rocker, with Wood/Richards' rich guitar work again leading the way.
 The mid-tempo title track was controversial and got the band branded as sexist racists (mostly due to the line "black girls just want to get fucked all night"), but the lyrics were very likely tongue in cheek, and again its the guitars that really matter, plus Sugar Blue is again memorable on harmonica.
 "Far Away Eyes" is this album's country number, with Wood shining on pedal steel guitar.
-Sure, Mick's parodic vocals take some getting used to, but I find them amusing and at times hilarious, and the harmonies are easily singable, making for a minor yet enjoyable album track.
+Sure, Mick's parodic vocals take some getting used to, but I find them amusing and at times hilarious, and the harmonies are easily singable, making for a minor yet highly enjoyable album track.
 On the "major album track" side is "Before You Make Me Run," often referred to as "Keith's outlaw anthem."
 This song alludes to Keith's situation at the time, as he was awaiting his fate after a recent drug bust in Canada.
 It's quite possible that the uncertainty about what would happen to Keith helped give this album an urgency that other recent albums lacked; this could've been the last Stones album, period, for all they knew.
 Fortunately, despite much fretting, Keith's actual punishment was quite lenient, as per usual, but back to this strong song, which is notable for Keith's scruffy yet effective off-key singing and the way Wood and Richards play off one another.
 Finally, the album ends with a spectacular 1-2 punch with two tracks that still get regular FM airplay: "Beast Of Burden," which is simply one of the band's best ballads ever (my wife loves it), and "Shattered," a strange, twitchy rocker most notable for Mick's idiosyncratic vocals (even if he again barks rather than sings too often on this song and others).
 On the whole, the Stones sound like they have something to prove on this album, and despite some generic moments Some Girls became the band's best selling album ever for good reason.
 In addition to successfully trying out different styles, as well as delivering prototypical "Stonesy" rockers, this gritty, streetwise album is notable for the way that it brings New York City vividly to life, which as a native New Yorker I find extremely appealing.
 You see, Mick had ditched Bianca and was now regularly seen frolicking in NYC hot spots such as Studio 54 with model Jerry Hall, who he had swiped from the suave Roxy Music leader Bryan Ferry (but hey Mick was the bigger rock star!).
 Given that this album is primarily Mick's triumph, with a major assist from the others of course, I tend to think of Some Girls as the band's "New York City album," but more than that it is simply a great rock album that despite some minor flaws I find very enjoyable from start to finish.

 Emotional Rescue (Virgin ’80) Rating: C+